JTCdev/JTCdev/README.md

 🔹 Deeply involved in **Web3, AI, and automation**
 🔹 Strong knowledge of **blockchain technology, DeFi, tokenomics**
 🔹 Experience with **Ethereum, Solana, and Sui ecosystems**
-🔹 Passionate about **creating content across social networks, podcasts, X threads, and video production**
+🔹 Passionate about **creating content across social networks, podcasts, X and more**
 🔹 Always learning, always building.